 Buses stop at the front of Didcot Parkway railway station.

 The Railway Centre is signposted from the M4 (junction 13) and the A34, follow the white on brown signs to Didcot Railway Centre.
-It can also be reached via the A34 from the M40.
+It can also be accessed from the M40 via the A34.

-There is ample car parking at the main station car park – a modern multi-storey facility accessed via Foxhall Road and Basil Hill Road.
+There is ample car parking at the main station car park for Didcot Parkway station.
+The car park does not have a postcode so please follow the signs to Didcot Railway Centre or station car park.
+Alternatively, we recommend using What3Words to find us.
 The road leading to the car park entrance can be located at www.what3words.com/turkey.newlywed.audio - see the What3Words website for more details of their service and to download the app.

 The car park is operated by APCOA and a variety of payment methods is accepted.